unlock-protocol/unlock/unlock-protocol.com/blog/unlock-user-accounts.md

 The signup process is quite simple.
 You can sign up from a supported checkout page, or on our main site.
 After entering your email, you will receive a confirmation email from us with a link to finish setting up the account with a password.
 After that, you can set up a payment method through Stripe so that you can make your key purchases!

-Try it out from this [dummy publisher page](https://paywall.unlock-protocol.com/newdemo/?lock=0xa4DAF4712EC7D37B15E2b8ad090710fa4dFb8977&unlockUserAccounts=true), but make sure you do so from a web browser which does not have a web3 wallet already ;)

 ## In The Longer Term

 We're not fans of lock-in, so don't think that this is an attempt to get hooks into naive users.
 When a user account is ready to "graduate," the account holder can eject the account and take control of it themselves, retaining all their keys and transaction history.